AlexiaScheffer/loggibud/README.md

 This is an extension of the task 1.2, but without fixed dispatch locations.
-Therefore, locations and allocation of requests to dispatch locations is considered part of the solution, but should be the same accross multiple instances.
+Therefore, locations and allocation of requests to dispatch locations is considered part of the solution, but should be the same across multiple instances.
 This can be considered an end-to-end optimization of last-mile delivery operations.